Shuji0121/person-search-app/README.md

 ## Description

-Person Search is a Next.js application upgraded to leverage **Next.js 15.1** and **React 19**.
+Person Search is a Next.js application upgraded to leverage **Next.js 16** and **React 19.2**.
 It demonstrates advanced search functionality using Next.js Server Components and react-select's `AsyncSelect` component.
 Users can search for people from a pre-populated list and view detailed information about the selected person.

-The upgrade to Next.js 15.1 introduced significant breaking changes, including a shift in how `params` and `searchParams` are handled, leading to a complete redesign of the `user-search` component to fully align with Server Components.
+The upgrade to Next.js 16 builds upon the async API changes from Next.js 15, with Turbopack now enabled by default and various performance improvements.
+See [docs/upgrading-next-16.md](docs/upgrading-next-16.md) for detailed upgrade notes.

 ## Features